johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 Mission, having begun with God's *sending* of himself, is enlarged through the biblical covenants, as the people of God are united with God and his mission—his sending of himself—within the world.

--	This is what *commissioning* means means: *to join, or unite with a particular mission* (*co* means joining, uniting or sharing, thus, *co-mission*).
+-	This is what commissioning means: *to join, or unite with a particular mission* (*co* means joining, uniting or sharing, thus, *co-mission*).

 -	The messianic covenant community is *commissioned* by God: united with his mission to reconcile and restore creation to himself, through the Messiah.

--	We have been called to be with him, to be prepared and set apart; blessed, anointed and sent towards the world, for the sake of the world; to bless the peoples of the world, in God's name.[^cf6]

 ### Joining the Messiah's mission ###

-The *mission* of Jesus is the purpose for which the Messiah was sent into the world: to represent the Father and to do the works of God, forming and sending disciples, in his name[^cf7].
+The *mission* of Jesus is the purpose for which he was sent into the world: to represent the Father and to do the works of God, forming and sending disciples, in his name[^cf7].

 John 20:21
 : As the Father sent me, so I now send you.